 For reference, Google’s Standard SSD Persistent volumes come with 30 IOPS per GB.
 I.e. 200 (!) times more than the stated requirement: https://cloud.google.com/compute/docs/disks/performance#ssd-pd-performance

 So a Google VM with 40 GB disk and 30 IOPS/GB will be able to peak at (maybe not sustain, though) 1,200 IOPS.

 A system with 70 TB usable can easily store the data of 1000-2000 VMs.
 Sometimes much more, depending on the average disk size of a VM and the gains from space saving features.

 If we take the 50 IOPS per VM mark, then we should have a system which can deliver between 175,000 and 437,500 IOPS!
-Further we should be looking at latency metrics, since a system which delivers this many IOPS, but has a latency of over 0.5 milliseconds will deliver bad user experience too.
+Further, we should be looking at latency metrics since a system which delivers this many storage IOPS, but has a latency of over 0.5 milliseconds will deliver bad user experience too.
 Actually, latency is the more important metric for many block-level storage workloads.

 Thus we’ll cover the latency aspect in a separate post.

 You can learn more about how latency affects storage operations (and all the applications/workloads of your cloud):

 – here: Latency storage vs. Capacity storage – A Podcast by Intel and StorPool and

 – here: Webinar: Latency: #1 metric for your cloud.

 If you have any questions feel free to contact us at [email protected]